ross-u/t-regex/README.md

 # t-regex

-t regex is a package which enables you to learn Regex and gain hands-on experience, while resolving the challenges that require use of regular expressions.
+T regex is a package that enables you to learn Regex and gain hands-on experience, while resolving the challenges that require use of regular expressions.